auth0/auth0-mcp-server/README.md

 </br>

+## Anonymized Analytics Disclosure

+Anonymized data points are collected during the use of this MCP server.
+This data includes the MCP version, operating system, timestamp, and other technical details that do not personally identify you.

+Auth0 uses this data to better understand the usage of this tool to prioritize the features, enhancements and fixes that matter most to our users.

+To **opt-out** of this collection, set the `AUTH0_MCP_ANALYTICS` environment variable to `false`.

 ## 💬 Feedback and Contributing

 We appreciate feedback and contributions to this project!
 Before you get started, please see: